Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Rounds the calculated proportions to two decimal places for clarity.
 - Exports the resulting DataFrame to an Excel file for easy access and visualization

+### `Seasonal_Job_Postings_Analysis.py`
+**Purpose**: This script analyzes seasonal trends in job postings over time by processing JSON data.
+It calculates monthly averages and visualizes seasonal changes, aiding in understanding patterns in job postings.
+**Key Functionality**:
+- Input: JSON file "job_post_counts" containing job posting data by month and year.
+Output file:Excel file: seasonal_job_postings.xlsx and PNG file: seasonal_change_job_postings.png
+- Reads and processes job posting data from a JSON file.
+- Extracts and cleans dates from the dataset.
+- Adds separate columns for Month and Year for detailed analysis.
+- Calculates the average number of job postings for each month across all years.
+- Saves the processed data into an Excel file for future reference or additional analysis.
+- Generates a line chart visualizing seasonal changes in job postings, labeled by months.

 # result

 ### `HTML_All_Titles.json`